 - ¼ cup (50 g) Sugar white

-- 2 tablespoon (2 tablespoon) Ground cinnamon
+- 2 teaspoons (2 teaspoons) Ground cinnamon

 Instructions

-- Weigh or measure into a bowl the flour, cream-of-tarter, salt, baking soda, and the pumpkin pie spice then whisk together and set it aside.
+- Weigh or measure into a bowl the flour, cream-of-tarter, salt, baking soda, and the pumpkin pie spice, then whisk together and set it aside.
+Next, weigh or measure the sugar into another bowl and set it aside.

 NUTRITION DISCLAIMER